pdorrell/domkol/docs/migration-plan.md

 * MobX for model classes
 * Functional React components for the views
 * A modern Javascript local web development setup, using Vite & esbuild

+## Existing application

+The old application consists mostly of model and view classes which should correspond directly to MobX model classes (or "stores") and React functional components.

+### Model classes

+* ComplexFunctionExplorerModel
+* DomainCircle
+* ComplexFunction
+* PolynomialFunction

+### View functions & classes

+* ControlDialog
+* ExplorerViewElements
+* DomainCircleView
+* CoordinatesView
+* ComplexNumberHandle
+* ComplexFunctionExplorerView

+All of the "connect" and "notify" functions should be replaced by use of MobX observables and observers.

+Where 'setAttributes' or 'setJQueryWrappedAttributes' are called on view classes, these will correspond to props for React functional components.
+However where attributes are view objects themselves, these should instead be child elements of the view class virtual dom as rendered.

+(Note that there will be no use of jquery in the new application.)

+Where view classes take explorerViewElements as a first argument, this is not needed in the React application, because explorerViewElements is a handle to predefined HTML DOM elements, whereas with React all DOM elements are generated from the React functions (and situated in the DOM using root.render taking the top-level virtual DOM element as it's parameter).

+Where existing view classes take model objects as attributes, this should directly translate to passing MobX models as props to the corresponding React view function.

+Many of the individual methods on the view classes would be defined as separate function React components in the new application.

+## Staged Migration Plan

+I think a good plan to do the migration would be to reproduce the new MobX/functional React application one feature at a time.